Projective and polynomial superflows. I: Higher order symmetric groups

 In the previous section it was shown that if we treat the symmetric group $S_{3}$ as a dihedral group $\mathbb{D}_{3}$, and explore the superflow $\Lambda$ given in Section \ref{sec-2d}, then (the linear conjugate of) this flow is a first example in the series of dihedral superflows $\phi_{\mathbb{D}_{2d+1}}$ of dimension $2$.\\

 On the other hand, if we treat $S_{3}$ as a symmetric group, then $\Lambda$, as was shown in \cite{alkauskas-un}, is a first example (for $n=2$) in the series of superflows $\phi_{S_{n+1}}$ of dimension $n$ with symmetries given by the symmetric group $S_{n+1}$ of order $(n+1)!$.
 Namely, we consider the standard $(n+1)-$dimensional permutation representation of $S_{n+1}$, and then investigate its representation on an invariant $n$-dimensional subspace \cite{alkauskas-un,kostrikin}.
-These computations yield the following.
-Let $n\in\mathbb{N}$, $n\geq 2$, and consider the following vector field
+These computations yield the following.\\